Virginia Cavaliers football: North Carolina

 The teams have played every year since 1919 and began playing in 1895, in what is by far the longest series in the ACC.
 The name of the rivalry stems from the fact that the two programs were regarded as the best of the South between 1895 and 1910, winning the vast majority of southern championships during that era.
 The game was played on Thanksgiving Day through 1950, and a sitting President of the United States (Calvin Coolidge) made the multi-hour trip to Charlottesville on Thanksgiving to view the game in 1928.
-North Carolina leads the series 63–59–4 per Virginia records, though UVA has held the upper hand, 24–14–1, since 1983.
+North Carolina leads the series 67–59–4 per Virginia records, though UVA has held the upper hand, 25–16–1, since 1983.

 Florida State

 The two teams play for the Jefferson–Eppes Trophy.
 The trophy was created on the suggestion of former FSU President Sandy D'Alemberte, after Virginia became the first ACC program to defeat Florida State on November 2, 1995.
 To that point, the Seminoles had run up a perfect 29–0 record through their first 3½ years of Atlantic Coast Conference play.
 Florida State leads 14–4 through the 2019 season.
-In recent decades the games are sporadic but competitive: since 2005, Virginia is 3–2 against Florida State (as of 2019).
-Virginia last won the Trophy in 2019 and holds it currently.
+In recent decades the games are sporadic but competitive: since 2005, Virginia is 4–2 against Florida State (as of 2025).
+Virginia last won the Trophy in 2025 and holds it currently.

 Maryland

 Virginia and Maryland were ACC "permanent rivals" from 2005–2013 under the two-division system.
 Many athletes and students on both sides come from the Washington Metropolitan Area.
-Maryland leads the series 44–32–2, though UVA has held the upper hand, 15–7, since 1991.
+Maryland leads the series 46–32–2, though UVA has held the upper hand, 15–9, since 1991.
+Maryland has won the last two in 2023 and 2024.